benzman81/homebridge-http-webhooks/README.md

 ## Temperature sensor
 For temperature sensors the value for `NEWVALUE` is the new temperature reading.

+## Light sensor
+For light sensors the value for `NEWVALUE` is the new light intensity in lux (as float).

 ## Humidity sensor
 For humidity sensors the value for `NEWVALUE` is the new relative humidity percentage reading.